-Although I didn't pursue music at that time, it stuck with me for the next 3 years until I moved to the coast and started going to a high school that had a music program.
+Although I didn't pursue music at that time, it stuck with me for the next 3 years until I started going to a high school that had a decent music program / facilities.

 By the time I was 12 years old, I was struggling MIGHTILY to get into any music that was available to me via TV and radio at that time.

-The Grunge music of the 90s didn't do it for me at all, Pop music was, and still is, complete utter garbage, everything rock based from the late 70s and 80s was a cheesy, over shinny, gimmicky pissing contest, that just seemed sad, and everything old that might have been decent was either so played out I was going to scream, or recorded so damn poorly that it was unlistenable.
+The Grunge music of the 90s didn't do it for me at all.
+Pop music was - and still is - complete and utter garbage.
+Everything rock based from the late 70s and 80s seemed like a cheesy, gimmicky pissing contest, and everything old that might have been decent was either so played out I was going to scream, or recorded so damn poorly that it was unlistenable.

-All of that went away the day my older cousin handed me a cassette copy of Metallicas Black album.
+All of that went away the day I was handed a cassette of Metallicas Black album.

 The second I heard the toms start on the intro for Enter Sandman...
 I knew I wanted to listen to METAL.